rollup/rollup/docs/plugin-development/index.md

 If `"no-treeshake"` is returned, treeshaking will be turned off for this module and it will also be included in one of the generated chunks even if it is empty.

 If `null` is returned or the flag is omitted, then `moduleSideEffects` will be determined by the `load` hook that loaded this module, the first `resolveId` hook that resolved this module, the [`treeshake.moduleSideEffects`](../configuration-options/index.md#treeshake-modulesideeffects) option, or eventually default to `true`.

-`options.attributes` contain the import attributes that were used when this module was imported, which is determined by the `load` hook that loaded this module, the first `resolveId` hook that resolved this module, or the attributes present in the first import of this module.

-The mean of `attributes` is same as `options.attributes`.
-At the moment, they do not influence rendering for bundled modules but rather serve documentation purposes.
-If `null` is returned or the flag is omitted, then `attributes` will be equal to `options.attributes`.

 See [synthetic named exports](#synthetic-named-exports) for the effect of the `syntheticNamedExports` option.
 If `null` is returned or the flag is omitted, then `syntheticNamedExports` will be determined by the `load` hook that loaded this module, the first `resolveId` hook that resolved this module, the [`treeshake.moduleSideEffects`](../configuration-options/index.md#treeshake-modulesideeffects) option, or eventually default to `false`.